Flags in schools

 ‘Sexist ritual’

-A spokesperson for Women's Action Group, Di Cleary, declared that flying the flag in school was a 'blatantly sexist phallic ritual'.
+A spokesperson for the Women's Action Group, Di Cleary, declared that flying the flag in school was a 'blatantly sexist phallic ritual'.
 She demanded that the Minister of Education 'give an immediate explanation of why he is introducing phallus worship into the core curriculum, while continuing to ignore public demand for sex education'.

 Further information